BolverBlitz/TranscodingOwl/README.md

 # TranscodingOwl

-Autotranscoder for TV Shows using FFMPEG with HW-Accel All encoders use constant quality.
+Autotranscoder for TV Shows using FFMPEG with HW-Accel.
+All encoders use constant quality.
 Supported are nvidia, amd and cpu.
 It will only show you avaible hardware!

 You´ll need to place ffmpeg binary into ./bin/ffmpeg

+## Features
+- Recursive scanning of your media library
+- Simple CLI based user interface
+- Tracks already encoded files, so you don´t have to
+- Parallel file processing (One per encoder found)
+- Shows progress for each file in seconds
+- Logs all actions
+- Shows starting and final size at the end

 ## Use multiple GPUs